-Admittedly, autonomic dysreflexia is an extreme and rare condition.
+Admittedly, Autonomic Dysreflexia is an extreme and rare condition.
 The presence of an indwelling urethral catheter is, however, commonly associated with other complications and adverse effects.

-Blood in the urine is one such example, often as a result of urinary tract trauma (either during catheter insertion or when the catheter is inadvertently tugged).
+Blood in the urine is one such example. often as a result of urinary tract trauma - either during catheter insertion or when the catheter is inadvertently tugged.
 I've seen urine so filled with blood that it has been described as 'blackcurrant jam urine'.

-Sweating due to fever can also result from catheter insertion: almost all catheter users develop bacteriuria within four weeks of catheter insertion (Cooper et al, 2016); people with indwelling catheters are up to 6.5 times more likely to develop a urinary tract infection (Shepherd et al, 2017).
-The patient's own colonic and perineal flora, and the hands of health care professionals, act as the source of micro-organisms.
+Sweating due to fever can also result from catheter insertion; almost all catheter users develop bacteriuria within four weeks of catheter insertion (Cooper et al., 2016).
+People with indwelling catheters are up to six-and-a-half times more likely to develop a urinary tract infection (Shepherd et al., 2017).
+The patient's own colonic and perineal flora, and the hands of healthcare professionals, act as the source of micro-organisms.